royderks/ai-web-workshop/README.md

         <div className="h-full ">
               <div className="h-full flex flex-col items-center text-sm dark:bg-gray-800">
                   // 2.
-Render the Message component for the question and answer
+Using the `messages` state variable, render the Message component for the question and answer
               </div>
           </div>